Mount Vernon, Baltimore: Architectural history

-The entire Mount Vernon neighborhood, with eastern boundary defined as Jones Falls Expressway (Interstate 83) is included within the Baltimore National Heritage Area, which was established in 2009.
+The entire Mount Vernon neighborhood is included within the Baltimore National Heritage Area, which was established in 2009.

 Demographics

 As of the census of 2000, there were 4,520 people living in the neighborhood.
 The racial makeup of Mount Vernon was 55.3% White, 33.4% African American, 0.2% Native American, 7.4% Asian, 1.2% from other races, and 2.3% from two or more races.
 Hispanic or Latino of any race were 3.1% of the population.

-60.4% of the population were employed, 3.5% were unemployed, and 36.0% were not in the labor force, a reflection in part of the student population.
+60.4% of the population were employed, 3.5% were unemployed, and 36.0% were not in the labor force, largely due to the large student population.
 The median household income was $21,225.
 About 15.2% of families and 26.9% of the population were below the poverty line.

 5.6% of occupied housing units were owner-occupied.
 10.2% of housing units were vacant.

 Education

-Public schools are operated by the Baltimore City Public School System.
-This includes the Baltimore School for the Arts on Cathedral Avenue.
+The Baltimore School for the Arts is located on Cathedral Street in Mount Vernon.

-In 2010 Baltimore Leadership School for Young Women (BLSYW), a charter secondary school for girls, moved into its permanent campus, the former headquarters of the Greater Baltimore Young Women's Christian Association (YWCA) in Mount Vernon.
-The BLSYW was the first newly established public school in that area in three decades.
+In 2010, the Baltimore Leadership School for Young Women (BLSYW), a charter secondary school for girls, moved into the former headquarters of the Young Women's Christian Association (YWCA) in Mount Vernon, becoming its first new public school in three decades.